-11.2.2.1.
+11.2.3.1.
 VOC Canisters and Sampling System

-Collection of VOC samples with the VOC canisters will require regularextensive fieldwork to collect and replace the sampling canisters.
-By using a ATEC 8001-2P sampler, it will streamline sample collection and retrieval.
-Canisters will be collected and replaced in accordance with the requirements for sample collection in EPA Method TO-15 (EPA 1999) once every six days.
+Collection of VOC samples with the VOC canisters will require regular fieldwork to collect and replace the sampling canisters.
+Canisters will be collected and replaced in accordance with the requirements for sample collection in EPA Method TO-15 (EPA) once every six days.

-11.2.2.2.
+11.2.3.2.
 Sorbent Tubes and Sampling System

-The Xonteck Model 924ATEC 8000-2P sampler is a professional-grade ambient air sampling system for collection of carbonyl samples using filters and sorbent tubes, including sorbent tubes for analyses and will utilize analysis by EPA Method TO-11A.
-The XonTeckATEC 8000-2P sampler will be operated using and maintained consistent with the CARB SOP formanufacturer's specifications in the 924 Toxics Air Sampler (CARB).
-User's manual (ATEC 2014).
+The Xonteck Model 924 is a professional-grade ambient air sampling system for collection of samples using filters and sorbent tubes, including sorbent tubes for analyses by EPA Method TO-11A.
+The XonTeck will be operated using the CARB SOP for the 924 Toxics Air Sampler (CARB).

-11.2.2.3.
+11.2.3.3.
 Met One BAM-1020

-The Met One BAM-1020 is a professional-grade PM{2.5} monitor operated by the District as part of its air monitoring network.
+The Met One BAM-1020 is a professional-grade $PM{2.5}$ monitor operated by the District as part of its air monitoring network.
 The District will include a BAM-1020 as part of the portable monitoring trailer used in Phase 3 of the monitoring program.
 District staff will operate the BAM-1020 per CARB's Met One BAM-1020 Operation Manual (CARB).
-(CARB 2003).

-11.2.2.4.
+11.2.3.4.
 Magee Scientific AE33

 The AE33 is a professional-grade monitor that is operated by the District as part of its existing monitoring network.
-The District has also used the AE33 as part of its study of air toxics from Wood Smoke (Sonoma Technology, Inc. 2018) and is familiar with its operation.
+The District has also used the AE33 as part of its study of air toxics from Wood Smoke (Sonoma Technology, Inc.) and is familiar with its operation.
 The AE33 will be operated consistent with the CARB SOP for the instrument, including replacement of filter tape as needed.

-11.2.2.5.
+11.2.3.5.
 Magee Scientific's TCA-08

 The TCA-08 is a professional-grade monitor that provides the total carbon content of suspended aerosol particles in the air.
 The TCA-08 will be operated per the manufacturer's specifications.
-CARB has not developed a SOP for total carbon monitors, so the equipment will be operated and maintained consistent with the manufacturer's specifications in the User Manual (Magee Scientific 2018).
+CARB has not developed a SOP for total carbon monitors, so the equipment will be operated and maintained consistent with the manufacturer's specifications in the User Manual (Magee Scientific).

-11.2.2.6.
+11.2.3.6.
 Met One SASS

-The Met One SASS collects an air sample to determine the chemical makeup of $PM{2.5}$.
+The Met One SASS collects air sample to determine the chemical makeup of $PM{2.5}$.
 The SASS requires regular filter changes between operations.
-The SASS will be operated in a manner consistent with the CARB SOP for the Met One SASS (CARB 2003).
+The SASS will be operated in a manner consistent with the CARB SOP for the Met One SASS (CARB).
 A laboratory will provide pre-weighed nylon and Teflon filters for the SASS.
 A District technician will exchange clean and sampled filters within 48 hours after each sampling event and prior to the next scheduled sampling event.
-When exchanging the filters, the operator will fill out a chain of custody form (see Chain of Custody form in Appendix FG) Filters must be shipped within 96 hours after sampling.
+When exchanging the filters, the operator will fill out a chain of custody form (see Chain of Custody form in Appendix F) Filters must be shipped within 96 hours after sampling.
 The filters should be shipped so that they arrive at the laboratory on the following day to maintain a proper temperature.

-11.2.2.7.
+11.2.3.7.
 TAPI Models T200UP

-The TAPI Model T200UP is a professional-grade NOx air quality monitorsmonitor used by the District as part of its existing monitoring network.
-The District will operate the monitor per the T200UP Owner's Manual (Teledyne API 2017).
+The TAPI Model T200UP is a professional-grade NOx air quality monitors used by the District as part of its existing monitoring network.
+The District will operate the monitor per the T200UP Owner's Manual (Teledyne API).

-11.2.2.8.
+11.2.3.8.
 TAPI Models T400

-The TAPI Model T400, is a professional-grade air quality monitorsmonitor used by the District as part of its existing monitoring network.
-The District will operate the monitor per CARB's T400 Operating Procedures (CARB 2014).
+The TAPI Model T400, is a professional-grade air quality monitors used by the District as part of its existing monitoring network.
+The District will operate the monitor per CARB's T400 Operating Procedures (CARB).

-11.2.2.9.
-Met One AIO 2 Sonic Weather SensorStation
+11.2.3.9.
+Met One AIO 2 Sonic Weather Sensor